jeffinnes/100-days-of-code/r1-log.md

 ### R1D6
 More CSS Grid refactoring.
 The home/about page is done, and I decided to combine the "contact" page into the about page.
 I'm not totally happy with the color scheme, but I'll come back to it sometime after I refactor the remaining pages to Grid.

+### R1D7
+One week down!
+I got distracted from the CSS Grid refactor with replacing as many "divs" as I could with more semantic tags.
+I managed to get the projects page refactored even though I went down the rabbit hole of semantic HTML.